Linaro/website/_posts/previous/2011-08-05-assemble-origen-lcd-kit.md

 author: linaro
 category: blog
 date: 2011-08-05 10:15:20
-description:
-  Sangwook Lee (Samsung Landing Team at Linaro), showing how to assemble the kit adding an LCD and touchscreen interface to the Samsung Origen board.
+description: Sangwook Lee (Samsung Landing Team at Linaro), showing how to assemble the kit adding an LCD and touchscreen interface to the Samsung Origen board.
 layout: post
 link: /blog/hardware-update/assemble-origen-lcd-kit/
 slug: assemble-origen-lcd-kit
 tags:
-  - Hardware
-  - board
-  - hardware
-  - origen
-  - samsung
-  - video
+- Samsung
 title: Connecting the Samsung Origen board to its LCD kit
 wordpress_id: 3397
 ---